nishalogi/ONLINE-BOOKSTORE/README.md

 Add books to the cart and checkout

-Manage user account (Login, Signup, Logout)
+ user account (Login, Signup, Logout)

 Add reviews and ratings to books